centreon/centreon-documentation/en/service-mapping/ba-management.md

 | Unknown Impact  | Impact weight in the event of a *Unknown* condition, in real-time monitoring Ignored if indicators is a boolean rule |
 | Actions         | Actions can be performed (modification,activation/deactivation)                                                      |

-The **More Actions** menu allows an action to be applied to several indicator at
+The **More Actions** menu allows an action to be applied to several indicator at once:
-once:

 -   Activate the indicator within their BA.
 -   Update impact types collectively.
 -   Deactivate indicator within their BA.
 -   Delete indicator.

 ### Create an indicators (KPI)

-> In this page, you can only attach indicator to business activities that use the "Impact" calculation method.
-If you want to manipulate BA or indicators using other calculation method, go back to the Business Activity page.
+> In this page, you can only attach indicator to business activities
+> that use the “Impact” calculation method.
+If you want to manipulate BA
+> or indicators using other calculation method, go back to the Business
+> Activity page.

 There are several ways to create an indicator: